Switching-Reference Voltage Control for Distribution Systems with AI-Training Data Centers: Case Studies

+We evaluate the controller on real AI training power traces: 4-GPU node aggregates from $4\times$H200, $4\times$A100, and $4\times$L40S training jobs on a high-performance computing cluster, and the at-scale H100 trace of Fig.~\ref{fig:train_power} reported in~\cite{choukse2025power}.
+These traces share the synchronized compute/communication structure of large-model training, in which accelerators across the cluster execute the same iteration step in lockstep, and therefore share this two-phase structure at data center scale~\cite{choukse2025power}.
+While the specific model and training configuration vary across traces, the underlying two-phase pattern is preserved across all of them; only the cycle period differs.

-Fig.~\ref{fig:exp1_compare} compares the conventional fixed-reference droop control with the proposed switching-reference control when a data center is connected to bus~22.
-Under fixed-reference control, control actions repeatedly reach the per-update limit, indicating sustained saturation of the control action.
-The resulting voltage trajectory exhibits persistent oscillations synchronized with the load fluctuations.
-In contrast, the switching-reference control substantially reduces both the magnitude and persistence of control actions after a short transient.
-The voltage remains consistently within the admissible $\pm5\%$ voltage-deviation band and closer to the nominal value.
+Fig.~\ref{fig:exp_single} compares voltages and control actions across selected buses in the distribution system under both fixed-reference and switching-reference control, where the data center power traces are recorded during distributed training of the LLaMA-2-70B model~\cite{touvron2023llama} with a QLoRA configuration~\cite{dettmers2023qlora} on the 4$\times$H200 GPUs.
+Under fixed-reference control, actions repeatedly reach the saturation limit at each phase transition, and the voltage shows persistent oscillations synchronized with the load.
+The proposed switching-reference control substantially reduces both the magnitude and persistence of the actions after a few initial cycles, keeping the voltage close to nominal and rarely outside the admissible band.

-Next, we conduct simulations in a multiple-data-center setting, with one data center at bus~22 and another at bus~25, both running AI training workloads.
-Fig.~\ref{fig:exp2_compare} shows that the proposed switching-reference control continues to suppress switching-induced voltage deviations caused by power fluctuations from the two data centers.
-In contrast, conventional fixed-reference control incurs large reactive power control effort and frequent voltage violations.
-These results indicate that the proposed method remains effective even when multiple data center loads introduce simultaneous switching disturbances within the feeder.
+Fig.~\ref{fig:generalization} shows the power traces across different training hardware and compares the corresponding voltages and control actions under fixed-reference and switching-reference control.
+Table~\ref{tab:metrics} quantifies this comparison in terms of voltage violation and control effort.
+Without reactive control, the load swing alone drives the RMS voltage violation to $30$--$54\times 10^{-4}$~p.u., well above either controller, confirming that voltage support is required.
+The switching reference suppresses voltage violations, sometimes eliminating them entirely, and reduces the control effort by an order of magnitude on average.
+The improvement is consistent across heterogeneous training hardware and cycle periods.
+For the at-scale AI training trace reported in~\cite{choukse2025power}, the switching reference again reduces both the RMS voltage violation and the control effort.
+The controller therefore generalizes across AI training workloads.